Jean-Sifrein Maury: Bonapartist

-Maury accompanied Pope Pius on his journey to Rome from Venice, and then traveled himself to Montefiascone.
+Maury accompanied the new Pope Pius on his journey to Rome from Venice, and then traveled himself to Montefiascone.
 On 21 April 1800, the exiled Louis XVIII wrote to Maury, thanking him for his services at the conclave just concluded, and enclosing the documents which named Maury as his Minister before the Holy See.
 Thereafter Maury made regular trips to Rome, on behalf of the affairs of Louis XVIII, but also to report to Pius about his correspondence and information gathering about the French bishops who had refused the oath to the Civil Constitution of the Clergy and gone into exile.
 But the papal government, led by Cardinal Ercole Consalvi, was preparing to come to terms with Napoleon.
 In the autumn of 1800, Pius VII sent Archbishop Giuseppe Spina to Vercelli for conversations with the First Consul.
 Before he set out, Maury held several conversations with him, attempting to get Spina to come over to the side of the Bourbons.
 Spina was noncommittal, but Maury failed.
 When negotiations began in Paris which led to the Concordat of 1801, the French government insisted that Maury not be consulted or informed, and indeed that he should be kept out of Rome entirely.
 When the Concordat was signed, Louis XVIII was livid, believing that he had been betrayed by people in Rome whom he had believed to be his friends and supporters, including the Pope and Maury.

 In 1804, having discovered the direction of papal policy and feeling the estrangement with Louis XVIII, Cardinal Maury began to prepare his return to France by a well-turned letter to Napoleon, congratulating him on restoring religion to France once more.
 On 18 May Napoleon was declared Emperor of the French, and in December Pius VII participated in his coronation in Notre Dame in Paris.
 In 1806 he did return and in 1807 was again received into the Académie française.